 - Yield – 1 small loaf

-Place the baking tray in a preheated oven (190C / 375F) for 40 minutes.
-The loaf will be cooked when a wooden skewer inserted into the thickest part comes out clean, or when the loaf sounds hollow when tapped underneath.
+Place the baking tray into a preheated oven (200C / 400F) for 35 - 40 minutes until the bread is well-risen.
+The bread will be cooked when a wooden skewer inserted into the thickest part comes out cleanly, or when the bread sounds hollow when tapped underneath.

 Remove from the oven, cover with a cloth and allow to cool.